Should you celebrate Mother's Day?

 Announce your pregnancy to the world

 If you have kept the pregnancy to yourself, Mother’s Day could be the perfect day to make the announcement that you are expecting an addition to the family.
-Throw a family dinner, breakfast, or invite over some of the most influential mothers in your life; tell them all how important they have been in your life, and how you look forward to the part they will play in the life of your first child.
+Arrange a group Zoom or SKype chat or call your family one by one and share the good news.
+Write just the perfect announcement for social media to let your friends know.
+Call some of the most influential mothers in your life; tell them all how important they have been in your life, and how you look forward to the part they will play in the life of your first child.

 Create a family blog